 If you're thinking about using emergency contraception, you may wonder: What will I feel like afterward?

 The pill forms are safe.
 That's why you can buy some of them without a prescription.
 They contain the same hormones that are in birth control pills, which women have been using for decades.
-The copper-T IUD is also a very effective, safe way to prevent a pregnancy after sex.
+The copper-T IUD (intrauterine device) is also a very effective, safe way to prevent a pregnancy after sex.

 Most women don't have any side effects after they use emergency contraception.
 But if you do, they should be mild and go away quickly.
 There are no long-term effects either.

-Emergency Contraception Pills: Side Effects
+Emergency Contraception Pills: Different Types and Side Effects

-The side effects are similar and usually last a day or two at most.
+The side effects for these medications are similar and usually last a day or two at most.
 They may include:

-Later, you may have a few others.
+Later, you may have a few others:

-Spotting.
+- Spotting.
 Within the next week, you might have some spotting.
 Your next period may also be lighter or heavier than you’re used to.
 It's common and not something to worry about.
 But if you're concerned or the bleeding seems very heavy, call your doctor.

-Changes to your cycle.
+- Changes to your cycle.
 Emergency contraception can cause your next period to come a bit early or a bit late.
 That's normal.
 But if you're more than a week late, you should take a pregnancy test.